VISEGRAD BLOG: Czech President Zeman's pro-Russian policy blows up in his face

 The shocking plunge in bilateral relations needs to be seen in the context of the Babis government’s previously amicable relations with Moscow, and opposition fears that this was about to get even warmer, following the dismissal of Petricek.
 For the country’s rightwing, as well as the liberal establishment who revere the memory of dissident President Vaclav Havel, the shift in the country’s orientation since Zeman became president in 2013 and Babis entered the cabinet in 2014 is not just worrying, it is close to treason.

-“Since the beginning of 2014 it has been clear that the influence of Russian ´diplomats´ is growing and expanding in our country,” said political analyst Ivan Gabal.
+“Since the beginning of 2014 it has been clear that the influence of Russian 'diplomats' is growing and expanding in our country,” said political analyst Ivan Gabal.
 “When reviewing what happened in the wild 2014, one cannot but notice the repeated laxity in our security needs, the periodically expressed doubts about Ukraine's right to determine its development, and the frequent parroting of Russian lies by our high constitutional officials.
 This includes a declared critical stance toward EU and Nato action.”

 The opposition detests Babis, a populist billionaire who was a former Communist party member and a secret police informer, according to the Slovak National Memory Institute, which holds his files (he denies this).
 Babis has expressed scepticism over sanctions on Russia, though he has little interest in foreign policy and has allowed Zeman to dominate the country’s stance towards Moscow.
+He is now being accused of acting late on the Vrbetice case and of first trying to cover it up and then downplaying its significance.

-President Zeman, a longstanding friend of Moscow and opponent of sanctions, has made frequent trips to see Putin and is a regular visitor to Russian oligarch Vladimir Yakunin’s Rhodes Forums.
-Zeman has also called for the “findlandization” of Ukraine, and has downplayed Russian involvement in the conflict there.
+Zeman, a longstanding friend of Moscow and opponent of sanctions, has made frequent trips to see Putin and is a regular visitor to Russian oligarch Vladimir Yakunin’s Rhodes Forums.
+Zeman has also called for the “Findlandization” of Ukraine, and has downplayed Russian involvement in the conflict there.
+The funding of his presidential campaigns has also been murky, and it has long been rumoured that some of the money is sourced from Russia.

-Zeman has built up the foreign policy role of the president and Prague Castle has now essentially taken control of policy towards the Kremlin, choosing both the Czech ambassador there and the government’s plenipotentiary for relations with Russia.
+Zeman has built up the foreign policy role of the president and Prague Castle has now essentially taken control of policy towards the Kremlin, choosing both the Czech ambassador to Moscow and the government’s plenipotentiary for relations with Russia.

 He has also pushed for the sacking of the head of the Czech secret services, Michal Koudelka, whom he accused of exaggerating the danger posed by Russian and Chinese espionage.
 "I hope I do not reveal any state secret other than the secret about the incompetence of BIS,” Zeman said in 2018.
 “In the past six years, there has not been a single indication that even a single Russian or Chinese spy managed to be uncovered.”